Purity for flat cohomology: Inputs from crystalline and prismatic Dieudonn e theory

-\bpp[The pro-fppf site] A scheme map $X' \ra X$ is \emph{pro-fppf} if $X'$ may be covered by opens $\Spec(A') \subset X'$ for which there is a factorization $\Spec(A') \ra \Spec(A) \subset X$ with ind-fppf $A \ra A'$ (see \S\ref{ind-fppf-maps}).
-Pro-fppf maps $\{X_i' \ra X\}_{i \in I}$ form a \emph{pro-fppf cover} if each quasi-compact open of $X$ is a finite union of images of quasi-compact opens of $\bigsqcup_{i \in I} X_i'$.
-By \S\ref{ind-fppf-maps}, pro-fppf maps are stable under base change and composition, so the category of $X$-schemes with pro-fppf covers as coverings defines the \emph{pro-fppf site} of $X$.
+in which the $A$-algebra $A'$ is a filtered direct limit of flat, finitely presented $A$-algebras (compare with \S\ref{ind-fppf-maps}) and $\Spec(A) \subset X$ is an open immersion (resp.,~and $X' \ra X$ is faithfully flat).
+Pro-ppf maps $\{X_i' \ra X\}_{i \in I}$ form a \emph{pro-fppf cover} if each quasi-compact open of $X$ is a finite union of images of quasi-compact opens of $\bigsqcup_{i \in I} X_i'$.
+By \S\ref{ind-fppf-maps}, the pro-ppf maps are stable under base change and composition, so the category of $X$-schemes with pro-fppf covers as coverings defines the \emph{pro-fppf site} of $X$.
 A pro-fppf cover is also an fpqc cover, so an fpqc sheaf is also a pro-fppf sheaf. \epp